Jonathan Broom-Edwards: Sport career

-Broom-Edwards was a keen basketball player as a youth and he played for Loughborough students while at university.
+Broom-Edwards was a basketball player as a youth and he played for Loughborough students while at university.
 A friend suggested that they should try out high jump to help them in their basketball leaps.
-He competed at county level and university meets in the high jump, with a personal best of 2.03m in 2009.
-In 2010 he left the sport.
+Initially he competed in athletics competitions at county level and university meets in the high jump, jumping a personal best of 2.03m in 2009.

 Although Broom-Edwards understood he had an impairment, he never considered himself as disabled, but after watching the London 2012 Summer Paralympics he realized that he could be eligible to be classified as a para-sport competitor.
 He was classified in 2013 as a T44 athlete and that year he qualified for the British team with a personal best of 2.06 at the Bedford International Games in May.
 His first major international competition was at the 2013 IPC Athletics World Championships in Lyon.
 There he competed in the T42/T44 high jump event where he took silver, losing to world record holder Maciej Lepiato of Poland.
 The next year Broom-Edwards and Lepiato met at the 2014 IPC Athletics European Championships in Swansea.
 Despite Broom-Edwards recording a personal best of 2.15, a world record height that would have won gold at the 2012 Paralympics, he was again pushed into second place as Lepiato recorded another new world record of 2.17.
 After returning from injuries, Jonathan posted another silver medal in the 2015 IPC Athletics World Championships in Dubai.
 At the 2016 IPC Athletics European Championships in Grosseto, Jonathan was pushed into a Bronze medal position in the mixed class competition due to a change in Razza points system.
-However, at the 2016 Paralympic Games in Rio de Janeiro, Jonathan achieved a seasons best of 2.10m to achieve Silver in his Paralympic debut.
+However, at the 2016 Paralympic Games in Rio de Janeiro, Jonathan achieved a season's best of 2.10m to achieve Silver in his Paralympic debut.